-BART anticipates funding its portion of the contract from the accumulated funds in the Rail Car Sinking Fund from annual operating funds for twelve years ending in Fiscal Year 2024-25.
-For Fiscal Years 2018-19 and 2019-20, BART budgeted \$45 million for this sinking fund.
 A portion of the funds MTC expects to use to fund its share of the cars depends on FTA and Federal Highway Administration ("FHWA") funds that are subject to authorization and appropriation by Congress, and on other critical regional transit capital needs.
 Should the FTA and FHWA funds become unavailable, the District cannot predict what funds, if any, MTC will provide in their place.
-BART and MTC may need to execute a cash flow borrowing agreement during the term of the vehicle delivery contract in order to meet payment obligations prior to the anticipated receipt of grant and other funding.
+BART and MTC anticipate executing a cash flow borrowing agreement during the term of the vehicle delivery contract in order to meet payment obligations prior to the anticipated receipt of grants and other funding.
+MTC has received a Letter of No Prejudice from FTA with respect to such financing which is expected to be executed by the Spring of 2021.

 To set aside funding for vehicle replacement, the District and MTC entered into the BART Car Replacement Funding Exchange Agreement in 2006 (the "Exchange Agreement").
 Under the Exchange Agreement, MTC agrees to program federal funds to eligible BART projects that are ready to be delivered within the year of MTC's programming action.
-In exchange for MTC programming funds for ready-to-go BART projects, the District deposits an equal amount of local unrestricted funds into the "BART Car Exchange Fund", a restricted account established to fund the Rail Vehicle Replacement Program.
+In exchange for MTC programming funds for such BART projects, the District deposits an equal amount of local unrestricted funds into the "BART Car Exchange Fund", a restricted account established to fund the Rail Vehicle Replacement Program (as defined herein).
 MTC is the exclusive administrator of this restricted account and any withdrawal of funds from the account requires prior approval from the MTC Commission and the BART Board.
-In accordance with the Exchange Agreement, MTC allocated FTA Section 5307 and 5337 grants of \$74,168,150 in Fiscal Year 2014-15, \$50,176,122 in Fiscal

-Year 2015-16, and \$52,547,712 in Fiscal Year 2016-17.
-Accordingly, the District remitted to MTC the equivalent amount of its own funds, which funds were deposited by MTC to the BART Car Exchange Fund.
-There were no federal grant allocations from MTC in Fiscal Year 2017-18 and Fiscal Year 2018-19 subject to the Exchange Agreement.
+In accordance with the Exchange Agreement, MTC allocated FTA Section 5307 and 5337 grants of \$74,168,150 in Fiscal Year 2014-15, \$50,176,122 in Fiscal Year 2015-16, and \$52,547,712 in Fiscal Year 2016-17.
+Accordingly, the District remitted to MTC the equivalent amount of its own funds, which were deposited by MTC to the BART Car Exchange Fund.
 The federal grant is shown as nonoperating revenue-operating financial assistance and the District's remittance to MTC is shown as nonoperating expense in the District's financial statements.
-The BART Car Exchange Fund for the Rail Vehicle Replacement Program, which is held by MTC and is excluded from the District's financial statements, showed a total cash and investment balance, at market value unaudited, of \$394,861,600 as of June 30, 2019.
+The BART Car Exchange Fund for the Rail Vehicle Replacement Program, which is held by MTC and is excluded from the District's financial statements, showed a total cash and investment balance, at market value unaudited, of \$401.5 million as of June 30, 2020.
+In order to meet Fiscal Year 2019-20 and Fiscal Year 2020-21 cash flows for the Rail Vehicle Replacement Program, BART and MTC authorized the withdrawal of \$220.1 million from the BART Car Exchange Fund.
+There were no withdrawals during Fiscal Year 2019-20 from the BART Car Exchange Fund.